Contact Chemistry World

 But halfway through my PhD I entered a writing competition run by the Daily Telegraph.
-I managed to win - somewhat to my own surprise.
+I managed to win – somewhat to my own surprise.
 That changed my perspective and made me think that I should consider writing more seriously as a career.
-I joined the RSC just before submitting my thesis, and luckily a position with Chemistry World came up a few months later.
+I joined the Royal Society of Chemistry just before submitting my thesis, and luckily a position with Chemistry World came up a few months later.
 I sometimes miss the thrills (less so the spills) of lab work, but interacting with world-leading researchers and learning new things on a daily basis more than makes up for it.

-Benjamin Valsler - Online and multimedia editor
+Benjamin Valsler – Digital editor

 Emma Stoye – Science correspondent

 Tel: +44 (0)1223 432409

 Email: Emma Stoye